telliott99/MyMath2/integration/double-integrals.rst

 Double Integrals
 ================

 Double integrals start with a function of two variables, say :math:`x` and :math:`y`, :math:`f(x,y)`.
-Think of this as a surface with height :math:`z=f(x,y)`, it could be a sloping roof or something more irregular, but still smooth.
-Then the integration is performed over a region (an area) in the xy-plane that is the shadow of the surface.
+Think of this as a surface with height :math:`z=f(x,y)`, it could be a sloping roof or something curved, but still smooth.

+Then the integration is performed over a region (an area) in the xy-plane that is directly underneath---in the *shadow* of the surface.
 The double integral is the volume contained between the plane and the surface at :math:`z`, within the bounds of the region :math:`R`.

 .. math::

-    \int \int_R f(x,y) \ dA = ?
+    \int \int_R f(x,y) \ dA

 +++++++
 Example
 +++++++

-As our first example, consider the region to be a rectangle with opposing corners at coordinates :math:`(0,0)` and :math:`(2,1)`.
+As our first example, consider the region to be a rectangle with corners at coordinates :math:`(0,0)` and :math:`(2,1)`.

 .. image:: /figs/dint1.png
    :scale: 50 %

-The idea of the integral is that if we slice the volume vertically, say with slices perpendicular to the :math:`x` axis, we have a standard integral to yield the area of the slice when integrating over :math:`dy` parallel to the slice, and then in a second integral we add up all of these area slices in the second integral over :math:`x`.
+The idea of the integral is that if we slice the volume vertically, with very small slices perpendicular to the :math:`x` axis, looking at each slice we will have a standard integral to yield the area of that slice when integrating over :math:`dy` parallel to it.

+In a second integral we add up all of these area slices in the second integral over :math:`x`.
 This is known as an *iterated integral*.

 .. math::